-This paper provides an overview of the recent development of the high-pressure multigrain XRD technique, along with examples of its successful application in studying multiphase systems under the P-T conditions of Earth's deep lower mantle.
+This paper provides an overview of the high-pressure multigrain XRD technique, along with examples of its successful applications in studying multiphase systems under the P-Tconditions of Earth's deep lower mantle.
 The crystal size in a multiphase assemblage can be as small as about 100 nm when the sample is synthesized under megabar pressures, making it infeasible to recover individual grains; thus, in situ characterization is needed.
 Meanwhile, peak overlapping renders the powder XRD method inadequate for investigating unknown phases and minor phases.